 In Table 1, the second to last column titled ACC (Actual Cranial Capacity) can now also be completed by the students - simply convey the corresponding data of your teacher version of Table 1 to your students.
-Please hold off with providing those actual figures until the students have completed their cranial capacity measurements (Tables 2 and 3).
-A brief discussion on estimates (how accurate were they using the fist method) and on various ways of measuring things using different tools and methods could be included here.
+For the expanded AP module of this lab, please hold off with providing those actual figures until the students have completed their cranial capacity measurements.
+For both modules, a brief discussion on estimates (how accurate were they using the fist method) and on various ways of measuring things using different tools and methods could be included here.